Think of it! With VLSI we can pack 100 ENIACs in 1 sq. cm.!

-Now you should either have a success message, or a load of errors.
-If you get errors ucc is usually kind enough to point you to where they are in the code.
-If everything went OK you can boot up UT and play with your new toy.
+Now you should either have a success message, or a lot of errors.
+If you get errors, ucc is usually kind enough to point you to where they are in the code.
+If everything went OK you can boot up UT and test your new toy.

 Wouldn't it be nice not to have to type a whole lot of commands to do this?
 Yes it would.
 So I have a few scripts that make decompiling and compiling a lot easier.

-Now when I'm working on a package I edit the script with the package name, and then I can just run uccmake in a terminal when I need to rebuild it.
+Now when I'm working on a package I edit the script with the package name, and then I can just run 'uccmake' in a terminal when I need to rebuild it.